Australia women's national softball team: Other competitions

 Majorie Nelson was a Victorian softball player.
 She was the first softball player to represent any country at four World Series of Softball.
 She was the Australian captain in 1974 and 1978 and the World Series.

 Australia earned a bronze medal at the 2005 World Cup.
 In 2009, they earned a silver at the World Cup of Softball.

 Australia earned a gold medal at the 2005 Canada Cup.
 They earned a silver in 2008.
 They earned a bronze in 2011.
 Australia earned a silver medal at the 2005 Pacific Rim tournament.

 Test series

 In 1962, Australia played a test series against New Zealand in New Zealand.
 Australia won two out of three games in the test.

 In March 2012, the team played a test series against the Japan women's national softball team in Canberra.

 Indigenous representation

 Stacey Porter was the team's first aboriginal teammate to represent Australia in softball the Olympics.
-Other aboriginal members of the national team include Vanessa Stokes, Tarni Stepto, Mollie Chilcott, Terri Damager and Janice Blackman.
+Other aboriginal members of the national team include Vanessa Stokes, Kelly McKellar-Nathan (nee McKellar), Tarni Stepto, Mollie Chilcott, Terri Damager and Janice Blackman.